Hardy Boyz: The Hardys reunion (2006–2007)

 On August 4, 2006, Jeff rejoined WWE on its Raw brand.
-In November 2006, it was announced on WWE's official website that Matt and Jeff would team up for the first time together in over four years as members of Team DX at the Survivor Series.
-The Hardys, as they were now known, were first given a "warm up match" on ECW on Sci Fi, defeating The Full Blooded Italians (Little Guido Maritato and Tony Mamaluke).
+In November, it was announced on WWE's official website that Matt and Jeff would team up for the first time together in over four years as members of Team DX at Survivor Series on November 26.
+The Hardys, as they were now known, were first given a "warm up match" on the November 21 episode of ECW on Sci Fi, defeating The Full Blooded Italians (Little Guido Maritato and Tony Mamaluke).
 At Survivor Series, Team DX defeated Team Rated-RKO in a clean sweep.

 On the November 27 episode of Raw, The Hardys had their first shot at Tag Team gold in five years.
 They took on World Tag Team Champions Rated-RKO (Edge and Randy Orton), but came up short when Edge hit Jeff in the back with a belt to get himself and Orton deliberately disqualified to retain the title.
-That same day, The Hardys posed an open challenge to any team for ECW brand's ECW December to Dismember which was immediately accepted by a reuniting MNM (Johnny Nitro and Joey Mercury).
+That same day, The Hardys posed an open challenge to any team for ECW brand's December to Dismember on December 3 which was immediately accepted by a reuniting MNM (Johnny Nitro and Joey Mercury).
 After a run in on the intervening ECW on Sci Fi, The Hardys defeated MNM at the event, starting a feud between all four men that spanned both brands.
-The Hardys got their first chance to gain the WWE Tag Team Championship at Armageddon, where the original tag team match was changed to a four team ladder match involving The Hardys, MNM, Dave Taylor and William Regal, and Paul London and Brian Kendrick.
+The Hardys got their first chance to gain the WWE Tag Team Championship at Armageddon on December 17, where the original tag team match was changed to a four team ladder match involving The Hardys, MNM, Dave Taylor and William Regal, and Paul London and Brian Kendrick.
 Despite coming up short, The Hardys sparked another feud with MNM when Mercury was legitimately injured.
 While Jeff and Nitro continued battling over the Intercontinental Championship on Raw, Matt and Mercury feuded on SmackDown!.
 Mercury and Nitro tried injuring both Hardys' faces as payback for what happened at Armageddon, claiming that The Hardys had ruined Mercury's 'Hollywood good looks'.
-The Hardys settled their feud with MNM at the Royal Rumble when they defeated them for the second time.
-Matt and Mercury continued feuding, however, which was finally settled at No Way Out.
+The Hardys settled their feud with MNM at the Royal Rumble on January 28, 2007 when they defeated them for the second time.
+Matt and Mercury continued feuding, however, which was finally settled at No Way Out on February 18, in which the Hardys teamed with Chris Benoit to defeat MNM and Montel Vontavious Porter (MVP).